-The bicycle is an important means of transportation.
-As an alternative to the automobile, a well planned bicycle network can promote a low-cost, quiet, non-polluting, and healthy mode of transportation.
+The bicycle is an important alternative means of transportation to the automobile.
+A well-planned bicycle network can promote a low-cost, quiet, nonpolluting, and healthy mode of transportation.
 The project's vision aims to provide a safe and convenient bicycle route network that encourages bicycle use and provides ample amenities for cyclists.

-Figure 3.4a - Bicycle Circulation Type Designation
+Figure 3.4a Bicycle Circulation Type Designation